Apart from the environment, there are many things that will damage bronze, including:

 Whether it’s traditional or contemporary sculpture, bronze requires ongoing maintenance.
 Without this approach, any bronze restoration will be unsustainable.

 Involving Our Clients

-The Antique Bronze team tries to help our clients learn about bronze restoration and provide them with as much advice as possible.
-We can help you to draw up a preventive conservation plan after any restoration works have been undertaken.
-This will prevent the condition of the bronze sliding down hill again.
+The Antique Bronze team likes to help our clients learn about bronze restoration and provide them with as much advice as possible.
+We can help you to draw up a conservation plan after we have undertaken any restoration works to prevent the condition of the bronze sliding downhill again.

-We specialise in working in situ because usually, this makes the cost lower for the client.
-However, there are times when a treatment might not be possible in a public space.
-In these instances, we can have the sculpture moved and worked on in a safe, bespoke space in North London.
+We specialise in working in situ because this usually makes the cost lower for the client, but there are times when a treatment isn’t possible in a public space.
+In these instances, we can have the sculpture moved to a safe bespoke space in North London.

-One of the reasons we like this type of project is that our bronze restoration work is really valued.
-There is often great enthusiasm to keep the monument maintained after our works are complete.
-This is good for the community and the bronze over the long term.
+War memorials and public monuments, nestled in the centre of communities, tend to be close to everyone’s heart, their significance to people impossible to over-emphasise.
+One of the reasons we like this type of project is because our bronze restoration work is really valued, the public often having great enthusiasm to keep the monument maintained after our works are complete, which is good for the community and the bronze over the long term.